hansobvius/WorldHeadlines/README.md

 The user will have access to the details of articles such as an article summary, images, a button to share the news and the link that takes the user to the newspaper's favorite website.

+To build this app was used the Api's:
+- RecyclerView
+- Volley
+- SQLite
+- ContentProvider
+- WebView
+- Google Services (AdMob, Analytics)